Sahil-Aggarwal-git/demo/README.md

 # demo
-this is my first time to use the git&amp;github that's why i make the demo
+this is my first time to use the git&amp;github that's why i make the demo.